• Skip to primary navigation

 Advertisement

-2. On the next screen, right-click on USB Serial Bus Controllers and click on Scan for hardware changes option.
+2. On the next screen, locate USB Serial Bus Controllers entry > right-click on it and select Scan for hardware changes.

 Scan USB Serial Bus Controllers for Hardware Changes